hamidatb/NeuroTune/README.md

 - **Real-Time Eye-Tracking** to enable effortless navigation.
 - **Mood Detection with EEG Data** from the Muse S device to create personalized music experiences.

 This hands-free system provides users with instant access to tailored playlists based on their emotions, making music more accessible and impactful.
+Users can navigate through the application by simply focusing their gaze on an option for 3 seconds.
+The **🧠 brain-eye emoji cursor** provides intuitive, real-time feedback as it tracks their eye movements, ensuring a smooth and interactive experience.

 ## 💡 **Key Features**